 Where to stay in Jimbaran: Jamahal Private Resort and Spa

 This is by far the most luxurious resort I have ever stayed at!
 Jamahal means ‘precious time’ in Sanskrit and our time there was precious indeed…

-We spent our days floating in our private pool, bubbling in our private Jacuzzi, soaking in our flower bath tub, listening to the tropical birds, relaxing in our beautiful villa and getting our muscles crunched at the spa during a Balinese full body massage.
+We spent our days floating in our private pool, bubbling in our private Jacuzzi, soaking in our flower bathtub, listening to the tropical birds, relaxing in our beautiful villa, and getting our muscles crunched at the spa during a Balinese full body massage.

 Altogether, we couldn’t have wished for a better place to celebrate our wedding anniversary.
-I’m just not sure if we’ll be able to top this…
+I’m just not sure if we’ll ever be able to top this…

 How to get to Jimbaran from Cangu

 There is only one taxi company allowed to operate so expect to pay a lot more for your transport to Jimbaran (between 200.000 and 300.000).